- Home

 For a child to reach their full potential, it is essential to first build strong foundations in the Prime Areas before progressing to the Specific Areas.
 Each area of development is deeply interconnected and relies on the others for growth.
 Children’s learning and development flourish through a balance of adult-led guidance and child initiated exploration.

-Within our Early Years setting, our curriculum is designed to spark curiosity and create a rich, engaging environment where children can take ownership of their learning.
-We provide hands-on experiences and meaningful challenges that inspire exploration, ensuring every opportunity is suited to each child’s age, stage, and individual needs.
+Within our Early Years setting, our curriculum sparks curiosity within a rich, engaging, enabling environment, where children take ownership of their learning.
+We provide hands-on, play-based experiences and meaningful challenges tailored to each child’s age, stage, and individual needs, promoting active learning, exploration, and independence.

 Assessing Child Development